dotnet/docs-aspire/docs/frameworks/dapr.md

 - Dapr version 1.13 or later

-Dapr installation instructions can be found [here](https://docs.dapr.io/getting-started/install-dapr-cli/).
-After installing the Dapr CLI, remember to run dapr init as described [here](https://docs.dapr.io/getting-started/install-dapr-selfhost/).
+To install Dapr, see [Install the Dapr CLI](https://docs.dapr.io/getting-started/install-dapr-cli/).
+After installing the Dapr CLI, run the `dapr init` described in [Initialize Dapr in your local environment](https://docs.dapr.io/getting-started/install-dapr-selfhost/).

-For more information, see [.NET Aspire setup and tooling](../fundamentals/setup-tooling.md).

 ## Get started